BilalM04/bilalm04/README.md

 I am a second-year software engineering student at McMaster University, driven by my love for programming and an unwavering curiosity for technology.

-As I progress in my academic journey, I'm actively seeking opportunities to gain practical experience in the software development world.
-I'm excited about the prospect of contributing to innovative projects and collaborating with like-minded individuals in the software development field.

 ## Skills

 💻 **Programming Languages:** <br/><br/>